avoutic/web-framework/MIGRATE.md

 # v6 release

+## v6.9

+New features:

+* Ability to set template in Login, Register, ChangePassword and ChangeEmail
+* Call external functions on items in the EntityCollection with call()
+* RedirectException to break out of code flow and trigger a redirect

 ## v6.8

 Breaking changes:

 * AuthenticationService->userHasPermissions() has been removed, use UserRightService instead
 * BrowserSessionService has been removed, moved to use odan/session package

-New features:

-* RedirectException to break out of code flow and trigger a redirect
-* Ability to set template in Login, Register, ChangePassword and ChangeEmail

 ## v6 major overhaul